 The first material is fiberglass.
-These are affordable, and the maintenance cost is relatively low over a 10-year period.
+These are affordable, and the maintenance cost is relatively low over ten years.
 You can expect to pay around $17,000 for a 10 x 16 and up to $62,000 for an 18 x 30 pool.
 The cost of maintaining it is a little less than $4,000, and these pools last up to 25 years or longer.

-Fiberglass pools also offer some unique ways for you to cut back on costs because you can do some of the work yourself.
+Fiberglass pools also offer unique ways to cut back on costs because you can do some of the work yourself.

 Many companies sell fiberglass pool installation kits that allow you to cut the price in half by doing some of the work yourself.
 Here’s a general breakdown of how that works.

 |Assisted (they dig, set, and fill)||$23,000 – $47,000|

 - Easiest pool material to maintain

 - Smooth surface requires less chemicals to keep the proper pH level

 For more details, read my fiberglass pools cost analysis.

 The cost to build a pool using vinyl material varies from $22,000 to $50,000, and while this is one of the most affordable options, maintenance cost is where it shocks many people.

 It’s much more costly and time-consuming to maintain a vinyl liner pool because of their liners.
 The liners crack and break, which causes them to need replacing about every decade.